How To Become a Professional Photographer | An Infographic

 Many people dream of turning their passion for photography into a full-time career.
 In some ways, the barrier to entry into the market has never been lower.
 However, the competition is immense.
 In this article, we’ll give you a guide on how to become a professional photographer.

-The first thing you need to do is clearly decide what type of photographer you want to become.
+The first thing you need to do is clearly decide what type of professional photographer you want to become.
 There are many genres of photography from aerial to underwater and everything in between.
 I would recommend following your passion, shooting what you love.
 Although some genres may not pay as well as others, if you follow your passion, you will have much more fun and satisfaction.